 Learn about Best Time to Climb Mount Kilimanjaro

-Advice: Stay within the tracks that are laid down and listen to the guide so as not to have an encounter with the wildlife.
+Advice: Stay within the tracks laid down and listen to the guide so as not to have an encounter with the wildlife.

 Guides and Support: Your Lifeline on the Mountain

 The first and one of the most crucial safety measures is your guide.
-Professional and accredited ones are well equipped to handle any emergencies, assess your condition and performance, or even recommend an appropriate pace that is fit for all adventure seekers.
-They are your biggest potential in avoiding any mishaps or in addressing any concerns relating to altitude.
+Professional and accredited ones are well-equipped to handle any emergencies, assess your condition and performance, or even recommend an appropriate pace that is fit for all adventure seekers.
+They are your biggest potential in avoiding mishaps or addressing any concerns related to altitude.

 Advice: Choose a well-established company, and the guides used should be qualified and have a license.
 This can go a long way in ensuring that you follow the appropriate measures that will result in a safe and successful climb.